CICM/HoaLibrary/Max/Package/HoaLibrary/README.txt

 ------------------------------------------------------------------------------------------

-The hoa.library in under the GNU Public License.
-If you'd like to avoid the restrictions of the GPL and use how.library for a closed-source product, contact the CICM.
+The HoaLibrary is under the GNU Public License.
+If you'd like to avoid the restrictions of the GPL and use HoaLibrary for a closed-source product, please contact the CICM.

 http://cicm.mshparisnord.org/